denis-stepanov/advent/README.md

 ![Streaming Implementation](https://user-images.githubusercontent.com/22733222/181107790-0cb879a7-e7df-411c-b211-03a4ae8b40ea.png)

-Question is how many threads are needed.
+Question is how many threads would be needed.
 To understand this better I took a random three seconds jingle and tested its recognition once being split in two parts.
 Results:

 <table>
 <tr>